Erica635241/LLM-Classification-Finetuning/README.md

 I plan to utilize and improve three different model architectures to complete this competition, and then analyze and compare their advantages and disadvantages.

 ### Dataset
 The dataset consists of user interactions from the ChatBot Arena.
-In each user interaction a judge provides one or more prompts to two different large language models, and then indicates which of the models gave the more satisfactory response.
-And the dataset detail follows below:
+I have 2 data files: ‘train.csv’, ‘test.csv’ and 1 submission file: ‘sample_submission.csv’.
+And the training dataset detail follows below:

 - id: A unique identifier for the row.